andiweli/amibian-bootpics/README.md

 # Amibian Boot-Pictures
-Custom bootup-pictures for the AMIGA Emulator "Amibian" on Raspberry Pi.<br>
+Custom bootup-pictures for the AMIGA Emulator "Amibian" for Raspberry Pi.<br>

 ## What you need?
 > Amibian 1.4.1001